LXGaming/lxgaming.github.io/README.md

 All Files/Plugins
 ========

-LX_Gaming's Plugins was created while learning Bukkit and Java Coding.
-This plugin contain code which has been developed and tested to help understand Bukkit and Java Code.
+LX's Plugins have been created while learning Bukkit and Java coding These plugins contain code which has been developed and tested to help understand Bukkit and Java Code.
-This plugin was created for Educational Purposes, but may be used on a Minecraft Server With Permission From the Creator LXGaming (Alex Thomson)
+These plugins may be used on a Minecraft Server With Permission From the Creator LX_Gaming (Alex Thomson)

 Usage
 -----